Aviation Maintenance Technician (AVMT)

 AVMT 250 Airframe Curriculum Final 0 Credit Hour(s)

-Prerequisite: AVMT 201 (may be taken concurrently) and AVMT 202 (may be taken concurrently) and AVMT 203 (may be taken concurrently) and AVMT 204 (may be taken concurrently) and AVMT 205 (may be taken concurrently) and AVMT 206 (may be taken concurrently) and AVMT 207 (may be taken concurrently) and AVMT 208 (may be taken concurrently) and AVMT 209 (may be taken concurrently)
+Prerequisite: AVMT 201 (may be taken concurrently) and AVMT 202 (may be taken concurrently) and AVMT 203 (may be taken concurrently) and AVMT 204 (may be taken concurrently) and AVMT 206 (may be taken concurrently) and AVMT 207 (may be taken concurrently) and AVMT 208 (may be taken concurrently) and AVMT 209 (may be taken concurrently) and AVMT 211 (may be taken concurrently)

-This course is designed to serve as a gateway between FAA required SOA Aviation Maintenance Technician Program (AMTP) training of Airframe Curriculum material and FAA testing for licensure.
-It provides a means by which the student will demonstrate mastery of FAA Airframe Curriculum material before receiving endorsement for FAA licensure testing.
+This course reviews major concepts covered in the Airframe Curriculum which students will be tested on during FAA testing for certification.
+It provides a means by which the student will demonstrate mastery of FAA Airframe Curriculum material before receiving endorsement for FAA testing.

 Offered: Resident